jaseknighter/splnkr/README.md

 it also sets the envelope that is built into the supercollider splnkr engine. in the params menu, use the *enveloping* param to activate live signal enveloping.

-## recording clips
-clips may be recorded from the PARAMETERS>EDIT menu. what gets recorded depends on the `play mode` setting:
-* *stop*: record the entire sample
-* *full loop*: record the entire sample
-* *all cuts*: record all sample areas set by cutters
-* *sel cut*: record the sample area set by the selected cutter

-*important note*: if *play mode* is set to `all cuts`, all *rate* settings must either be positive or negative.

 ## filterbank/grid interface

 parameters for the 16 channel filterbank may be controlled via the params menu or using the grid.